spa542/COSC420/Lab3/README.md

         - This command compiles the driver.c file.
 While using the time shell function, this file outputs the amount of time that each matrix function will take on various test cases

+3. make filetest
+        - This command compiles the filtest.c file.
+This gives an example of file writing and reading using the given infile and outfile

 3. make
         - This will compile all files, allowing you to run at your leisure